Punit0204/Projects/README.md

  -By PunitPrajapati

  #1.
 Spotify clone
-    - just Desgined
+    - HTML and CSS

-Any good Changes in this repo is appreciated.
+Any good Changes in this repo are appreciated.